Reducing the impact of the seasonal cold with Pelargonium sidoides 1X (EPs 7630)®

 Respiratory management strategies with Pelargonium sidoides 1X

-The EPs 7630 extract has been studied and well-researched to understand its role in reducing the duration and severity of acute upper respiratory tract infections, including bronchitis, tonsillopharyngitis, sinusitis, and the common cold.
+The EPs 7630 extract has been studied and well researched to understand its role in reducing the duration and severity of the common cold, including sore throat, congestion and bronchial irritations.

 EPs 7630: Proposed mechanisms of action

-In vitro studies suggest that the mechanism of action of EPs 7630 is multifactorial.
-EPs 7630 acts as an immunostimulant and may promote an innate immune defense to eliminate foreign microbes quickly and efficiently.5 As an immunomodulator, EPs 7630 promotes an increase in activity of monocytes, phagocytes6, natural killer cells7, and stimulates the release of cytokines from cells that may enhance the production of T cells and antimicrobials that can impact the respiratory system.8
+In vitro studies suggest that the proposed mechanisms of action of EPs 7630 are multifactorial.
+EPs 7630 has immuno-stimulating activity and may promote an innate immune defense to eliminate foreign microbes quickly and efficiently.5 As an immunomodulator, EPs 7630 promotes an increase in activity of monocytes, phagocytes6, natural killer cells7, and stimulates the release of cytokines from cells.
+These results from the basic research studies suggest EPs 7630 may enhance the production of T cells and antimicrobials that can impact the respiratory system.8epithelial cell diagram with mucus layer, bacteria, and cell cilium

-Additionally, in vitro studies suggest that EPs 7630 prevents viruses and bacteria from adhering to epithelial cell membranes9 and stimulates ciliary beat frequency.10 This action may promote a mucolytic effect supporting mucus clearance during acute upper respiratory tract infections.
+Additionally, in vitro studies suggest that EPs 7630 prevents viruses and bacteria from adhering to epithelial cell membraines9 and stimulates ciliary beat frequency.10 This action may promote a mucolytic effect supporting mucus clearance during acute upper respiratory tract irritations.

 Dosage recommendations for EPs 7630

 EPs 7630 is available in a couple of different forms in the market including tincture, chewable tablet and syrup.
-The recommended dose for chewables for adults and children 13 years and older is one chewable 3x/day and one chewable 2x/day for kids 6-12 years old.
+The recommended dose for chewables for adults and children 13 years and older is 1 chewable 3x/day and 1 chewable 2x/day for children 6-12 years.
 The recommended dose of the syrup for adults and children over the age of 12 years is 1.5mL 3x/day for 7 to 10 days.
-Homeopathic tinctures often contain alcohol and should be taken in accordance with the product’s recommended dosages.
+Homeopathic tinctures often contain alcohol and should be taken in accordance with the product’s recommended age of use and dosage.

 Conclusion

-Clinical research behind EPs 7630 has advanced considerably in recent years and it continues to be a focal point of ongoing research in immune support.
-Several clinical trials have widely shown its role not only in reducing the symptoms resulting from infection of the airways but also shortening the duration of illness, leading to earlier resumption of usual activities in the patients affected.11,12
+Clinical research behind EPs 7630 has advanced considerably in recent years and it continues to be a focus point of ongoing research in treatment of the common cold.
+Several clinical trials have widely shown it's role not only in reducing the symptoms resulting from irritation of the airways, but also shortening the duration of illness to earlier resumption of usual activities in the patients affected.11,12

 References